Kyoto's Film Culture and History

 From here, the hiking course starts.

-At the confluence point of Hozu River and Kiyotaki River there is a place called Ochiai.
-The rapid stream and steep rocks of this place make it a good filming location spot for period epochs and suspense dramas.
 A well maintained path along Kiyotaki River takes you to the upstream deep in the mountain.
 The river exhibits various faces such as rapid and limpid stream, rocks and the banks which are suitable for many scenes such as battles and romantic scenes.

 A village called "Kiyotaki" is located around the upstream of Kiyotaki River.
 A bus service is available between here and Arashiyama.
 "Kuya no taki" waterfall located near Mt.
 Atago is also a good filming location for scenes of divinity.